-Based on the data in the table above, it can be seen that of the 36 breast cancer patients who had biopsy results, breast cancer most often occurred at the age of 40-49 years as many as 18 people (50.0%) with the most histopathological type being invasive ductal carcinoma as many as 15 people (41.7%), then mucinous carcinoma 2 cases (5.6%), followed by invasive lobular carcinoma 1 case (2.8%).
+Based on the data in the table above, it can be seen that of the 36 breast cancer patients who had biopsy results, breast cancer most often occurred at the age of 40-49 years as many as 18 people (50.0%) with the most histopathological type being invasive ductal carcinoma as many as 15 people (41.7%), then mucinous carcinoma two cases (5.6%), followed by invasive lobular carcinoma 1 case (2.8%).
 Furthermore, followed by the age of 50-59 years as many as 8 people (22.2%) with the most histopathological type being invasive ductal carcinoma with 7 cases (19.4%) and invasive lobular carcinoma 1 case (2.8%).
 Furthermore, at the age of 30-39 years, there were 7 cases (19.4%) with invasive ductal carcinoma as the most cases 6 patients (16.7%) and medullary carcinoma 1 case (2.8%).
-Finally, with age >59 years as many as 3 cases with invasive ductal carcinoma 2 cases (5.8%), and adenocarcinoma 1 (2.8%) According to theory, the pathogenesis of breast cancer is very complex.
+Finally, with age >59 years as many as three cases with invasive ductal carcinoma 2 cases (5.8%), and one case of adenocarcinoma (2.8%) According to theory, the pathogenesis of breast cancer is very complex.
 The variety of different histopathological images of breast cancer is an external manifestation of hundreds of biological changes that occur in the lesion, and shows how complex and diverse the carcinogenesis pathway is.
 This pathogenesis is also related to mutations in tumor suppressor genes BRCA1, BRCA2, TP53, and CHEK2, breast cancer is divided into invasive carcinoma and non-invasive carcinoma histopathologically.
 Invasive ductal carcinoma accounts for about 70-80% of cases, while invasive lobular carcinoma is at 5-15%.
 In contrast to invasive lobular carcinoma which occurs more in young individuals, invasive ductal carcinoma often attacks women over the age of 50 years (Ningrum, M. P., & Rahayu, R. S. R. 2021).

 The tendency of BRCA1 or BRCA2 gene mutations where mutations in one of these genes will produce different histopathological images that will affect the histopathological images of breast cancer at a young age.
 When the BRCA1 gene is mutated, breast cancer shows a different histopathological image from breast cancer with BRCA2 gene mutations.
 Mutations in the BRCA1 gene display a basal phenotype immunohistochemically so that tumor characteristics tend to have a high mitotic rate and are not well differentiated (grade III).
 This type of non-specific invasive ductal carcinoma is often found in both hereditary and sporadic cases.
 Histopathologically, someone with a BRCA2 gene mutation is still categorized into grades II and III and expresses positive estrogen receptors, which are often seen in tubular and lobular histopathology.